ash-project/ash/documentation/introduction/getting_started.md

 end
 ```

+For full details on defining a resource, see: `Ash.Resource.Dsl`.

 ## Add resources to your API

 Alter your API (`lib/my_app/api.ex`) to add the resources we created on the previous step: